 I prefer to pay my own property taxes, because of the problems my parents had when I was kid with their bank.
-Why I created my own “escrow” account save money to pay my property taxes.
+This how I “self” escrow property taxes so can save money with each paycheck

 So I’ve always been against someone else paying my bills.
 If they screw up I’m on the hook to find the cash to pay the bill and then sort it out with the intermediary.
 Pointing fingers at the intermediary wouldn’t fix the immediate problem.
 No thanks, I’ll choose a different headache thank you.

 When I bought my first house it was an easier conversation to waive escrow, but that was 2007 before the market meltdown.
 I sold that house in 2010 and moved to the coast.
 I’ll spare you the headaches I had in getting the new mortgage BUT waiving escrow ended up being a little more annoying this time due to paperwork errors.

 I caught the error when I saw the final paperwork.
 It sounded like there wasn’t enough time to fix it before closing.
 The banker swore I would be able to call and get it fixed after closing because by putting down 20% I qualified to waive.
 The whole loan process for this house was such a headache that I honestly wasn’t convinced I would be able to fix it.
 Fortunately as part of fixing a different paperwork issue, the escrow waiver was fixed with a few minutes to spare.